Leave a Message

 The Golden Gate Bridge: Access Without Urbanization

-• Steep topography limiting large-scale subdivision
+• Steep topography limiting subdivision

-• Active citizen-led conservation efforts
+• Citizen-led conservation efforts

-• Zoning decisions preserving open ridgelines
+• Zoning preserving open ridgelines

-• Cultural preference for lower density living
+• Cultural preference for lower-density living

 Postwar Growth & Mid-Century Architecture